photonixapp/tensorflow-builder/README.md

 ## Building

-Running the command below should output a Python Wheel package in a directory called `wheels`.
+Running the commands below should build Python Wheel packages for each supported architecture in the `wheels` directory.
 Beware that building will probably take many hours.
+We usually create the largest possible VPS on DIgitalOcean with 32 CPU cores and it can build each architecture in about an hour.
 Check out the [releases page](https://github.com/damianmoore/tensorflow-builder/releases) to make use of our builds.

 ```
+./build.sh amd64
+./build.sh arm32v7
-./build.sh
+./build.sh arm64v8
 ```

 # TODO